asynchronics/async-event/README.md

             })
             .await;

-        // Let one of the blocked receiver (if any) know that a value is
+        // Let one of the blocked receivers (if any) know that a value is
         // available.
         self.inner.receiver_notifier.notify(1);
     }